thomaseleff/Windows-Filestream-Backup/README.md

    ```

 ### Scheduling Through Windows Task Scheduler to Run at a Cadence
-Once the AutoEq Device Manager is verified to be working successfully, create a new task in the Windows Task Scheduler to automatically run the AutoEq Device Manager at log-on.
+Once the Windows Filestream Backup is verified to be working successfully, create a new task in the Windows Task Scheduler to automatically run the Windows Filestream Backup at a cadence.

 1. Navigate to the search box in the Windows Taskbar.
 2. Search for "Command Prompt".